-According to the U.S. Bureau of Labor Statistics, employment in this field is expected to grow faster than the average for all occupations and job opportunities will be best for individuals with a bachelor's degree and some experience as a meeting planner as the work and responsibilities are becoming more complex.
+According to the U.S. Bureau of Labor Statistics, employment in this field is expected to grow faster than average for all occupations.
+Job opportunities will be best for individuals with a bachelor's degree and some experience as a meeting planner, as the work and responsibilities are becoming more complex.